 Piperia candida R. Morgan & J. Ackerman is a perennial herb of the Orchidaceae (orchid family).
 The white flowered rein orchid is 10-60 cm tall with 2-3 basal leaves approximately 3 cm by 10 cm, which do not generally persist after anthesis.
 The inflorescence is typically onesided and may have as many as 100 flowers.
 Flowers are predominantly white with a green midvein on the upper sepal.
 Other parts of the flower may have some hints of green also.
 Coleman (1995) describes the habitat as coniferous and mixed evergreen forest, in dense shade to full sun and from gravel bars to flat terrain or steep hillsides in elevations from near sea level to 1,200 meters (3,937 feet).
-CNPS (2014) has records as high as 1,310 meters (4,298 feet).
-It occurs in coastal California from the San Francisco Bay Area, northward to Alaska (CNPS 2014, UDSA 2010).
+CNPS (2016) has records as high as 1,310 meters (4,298 feet).
+It occurs in coastal California from the San Francisco Bay Area, northward to Alaska (CNPS 2016, UDSA 2010).

-White flowered rein orchid is ranked G3?22, S223, and is CRPR 1B.224.
+White flowered rein orchid is ranked G3?, S2, and is CRPR 1B.2.

 We began surveys for Piperia in 2008 but have records of it from surveys in 2004 and 2005.
-In 2008 we located five occurrences grouped into four populations; we now know of 21 populations.
-All locations on HRC property are included on the map in Appendix 5.
+In 2008 we located five occurrences grouped into four populations; we now know of 22 populations on HRC property, containing approximately 2,041 individual plants.
+All locations are included on the map in Appendix 5.